Marketing Cloud, Trailhead...

 Using the right tools.

 It is estimated that 67 percent of the buyer’s journey is now done digitally.
 What this means is that customer service technology now has the potential to be more sophisticated than ever before.
-A large amount of customer data can be collected and analysed, allowing businesses to get a fuller view of each customer — and each transaction — and act accordingly.
+A large amount of customer data can be collected and analyzed, allowing businesses to get a fuller view of each customer — and each transaction — and act accordingly.
 These sort of solutions also allow for more efficient management of customer service, making the job easier for customer service reps, and providing a much more satisfying result for customers.

 How Salesforce Desk can help provide a better customer experience.